 How Do I Calculate Leverage in 1:300 and 1:100 Leverage

-How Leverage Increases Profits and Loses?
+How Leverage Increases Profits & Loses?

-If you have a 1,000 dollar account with leverage 100:1 you can buy a maximum of 1 lot which is equivalent to $100,000 dollars contract(1 Standard lot).
+If you have a 1,000 dollar account with leverage 100:1 you as a trader can buy a maximum of 1 lot which is equivalent to $100,000 dollars contract(1 Standard lot).

-NB: This is the Leverage used not the Maximum leverage, If a broker gives you 300:1 leverage, but you only trade 1 lot the used leverage you are using is 100:1, But if you trade 3 contracts then the leverage you will use is 300:1 which is equivalent to Maximum leverage (300:1).
+NB: This is the Leverage used not the Maximum leverage, If a broker gives you 300:1 leverage, but you only trade 1 lot the used leverage you're using is 100:1, But if you trade 3 contracts then the leverage you will use is 300:1 which is equivalent to Maximum leverage (300:1).

-So the example referred in this below is talking of the leverage used based on the volume of the trade that you have opened.
+So the illustration referred in this tutorial below is talking of the leverage used based on the volume of the trade transaction that you've opened.

 Example 1: (300:1 Leverage or 3 Lots)